Gov. nominates Justice Robinson of Stamford for chief justice

 It's going to be a cold and windy day today, so bundle up!More >

-Calling hours for a state trooper killed in a crash are set for Thursday in East Hartford.More >
+Calling hours for a state trooper killed in a crash are being held Thursday afternoon in East Hartford.More >

-Calling hours for a state trooper killed in a crash are set for Thursday in East Hartford.More >
+Calling hours for a state trooper killed in a crash are being held Thursday afternoon in East Hartford.More >

 A 63-year old Watertown man was reported missing from Mohegan Sun Casino early Wednesday morning.More >